 Myth 10: It’s acceptable to swap out your air filter once a year.

-Depending on respiratory or allergy issues for the residents of the home, and the kind of air filter you use for your air conditioner, your air filter might need to be replaced as often as every four weeks.
-Failure to change the air filter often enough not only makes your AC to work harder and lower efficiency, it could also irritate respiratory conditions like common allergy symptoms.
+Depending on the health conditions of the residents of the home, and the kind of air filter you have for your air conditioner, your air filter might need to be changed as often as every four weeks.
+Not changing the air filter often enough not only makes your air conditioning system to work harder and reduce efficiency, it could also irritate respiratory conditions like common allergy symptoms.

-Call Barlow Service Experts today if you have any questions about your air conditioning system or to set-up your complimentary in-home consultation.
+Call Barlow Service Experts today for more information about your air conditioning system or to set-up your free in-home consultation.